heyaryansingh/MedAlert/README.md

 ## Contributing

-This project is designed for a hackathon.
 Contributions are welcome for further development!